Manaslu: Geography

 Manaslu is known in the Tibetan language as "Kutan l", in which "tang" means the Tibetan word for a flat place.
-It is a very large peak with an elevation of 8156 m (the world's eighth-highest mountain).
-In view of its favorable topography of long ridges and glacial valleys, Manaslu offers several routes to mountaineers.
+It is a very large peak with an elevation of 8163 m (the world's eighth-highest mountain).
+In view of its favourable topography of long ridges and glacial valleys, Manaslu offers several routes to mountaineers.
 Important peaks surrounding Manaslu include Ngadi Chuli, Himalchuli and Baudha.
 A glacial saddle known as Larkya La, with an elevation of 5106 m, lies north of Manaslu.
 The peak is bounded on the east by the Ganesh Himal and the Buri Gandaki River gorge, on the west by the deep fissures of the Marysyangdi Khola with its Annapurna range of hills, and to the south is the Gorkha town at the foot of the hill (from where trekking operates during the season), which is an aerial distance of 48 km to the peak.
 There are six established trek routes to the peak, and the south face is reportedly the most difficult for climbing.